Rochester, MN

 - What action to take

-- In a shopping mall or large store: Do not panic.
+In a shopping mall or large store: Do not panic.
 Watch for others.
 Move as quickly as possible to an interior bathroom, storage room or other small enclosed area, away from windows.
 Some stores have safety plans.
 Follow instructions of employees, and move to the area of safety.
-Don't try to leave the store to outrun the tornado.
+Don't try to leave the store to outrun the tornado.- Yes.
+Wireless Emergency Alerts are geographically targeted.
+If you travel into a threat area after an alert is first sent, your WEA-capable device will receive the message when you enter the area.

 - A warning is the most serious level.
 For severe thunderstorms, tornadoes and flash floods, a warning means the weather event is imminent or occurring somewhere in the defined warning area and that people need to take shelter as soon as possible.